 - Products 15341 to 16201 – 3rd Wednesday of the Month

 Computers did not compute the order quantities; this was something that had to be performed by inventory analysts.
 When computers did arrive on the scene, software vendors began touting their “perpetual inventory” abilities.
 This meant that when a goods receipt was recorded, the inventory was immediately recalculated.
-This also allowed companies to carry less inventory because, prior to computers, safety stock had to not only cover variability in lead time and forecasts, but also the longer period between reviews.
+This also allowed companies to carry less inventory because, before computers, safety stock had to cover not only variability in lead time and forecasts, but also the longer period between reviews.

-This master data review cycle concept is the same concept as was applied previously to inventory management, but of course a lot less work because this review cycle is for setting master data and prevents the settings from falling out of date.
+This master data review cycle concept is the same as was applied previously to inventory management, but of course, a lot less work because this review cycle is for setting master data and prevents the settings from falling out of date.
 This is also important because master data is often changed in reaction to short-term needs, but then not changed back.
-This is an important quality checking process as well as an important process for adjusting the PLCs as things change over time.
+This is a crucial quality checking process as well as an essential process for adjusting the PLCs as things change over time.

 We tried to answer the question of when to use Lean versus MRP in this article.

-Now that we have identified the PLCs that will go out on either the appropriate procedure or Lean approach, the next step is actually implementing this coding in a system.
-Of course, there are a wide number of systems out there that perform supply planning, so it is difficult to guess exactly the system that you, the reader, will be using.
-However, by providing an example it should be able to replicate the configuration in your supply planning system.
-In ERP systems, there are really only two methods that can be used.
+Now that we have identified the PLCs that will go out on either the appropriate procedure or the Lean approach, the next step is implementing this coding in a system.
+Of course, there are a vast number of systems out there that perform supply planning, so it is difficult to guess precisely the system that you, the reader, will be using.
+However, by providing an example, it should be able to replicate the configuration in your supply planning system.
+In ERP systems, there are only two methods that can be used.
 There is MRP for the initial supply and production planning run, and then DRP for the deployment planning run.
 Reorder points can also be used at any product location combination.
 In APS systems, there are many more options for the supply planning method.
-However, each product location combination can be coded for any of these procedures, or for reorder point planning.
+However, each product location combination can be coded for any of these procedures or for reorder point planning.
 How to implement this in systems will be the subject of the next chapter.

 It is a relatively simple matter in a supply planning system to convert some product location combinations to pure reorder point planning and other product location combinations to being processed with a supply planning method.
 Furthermore, a product may be planned in one way at one location and planned a second way at a different location.